rafasaur/sharkbot2/docs/FEATURES.md

 ## commands
 This feature is loaded automatically, and is the only one that cannot be deactivated (i.e., it does not require `active: true` in its config file).
 This is in part to have better legibility for commands which "belong" to specific features, but also because certain methods are created here which are on occasion used by other features (at this point most of these have probably been removed?).
 The default commands are detailed in the [commands readme](./COMMANDS.md).

-To add or remove commands, add or delete files from the `<path>/commands` folder in whichever widget the command can be found in, or the `commands` folder in root. **To be included**: slash commands, at some point.
+To add or remove commands, add or delete files from the `<widget>/commands` folder in whichever widget the command can be found in, or the `/commands` folder in root. **To be included**: slash commands, at some point.
 Most of the commands I've written require functionality that the new interactions no longer have, so I have not pursued implementing these myself.